 Due to the high level of reinsurance ceded, WICE is exposed to a material amount of counterparty default (credit risk).
-As one of the Company's most material risks, a downgrade of the Quota Share reinsurers was therefore modelled as a stress test.
-This showed that the Company was able to withstand such a modelled stress for the immediate period following such a downgrade, but would have to take action to rectify the position after this.
+As one of the Company's most material risks, a downgrade of the Quota Share reinsurers was therefore modelled as a stress test, as well as a downgrade of the five largest counterparties.
+This showed that the Company was able to withstand such a modelled stress for the immediate period following such downgrades, but would have to take action to rectify the position after this.